The Kinnane Brothers: Water Brother: The Sid Abbruzzi Story (2024)

 Water Brother premiere at Fort Adams during NewportFILM, 2023.

 Water Brother: The Sid Abbruzzi Story (2024) is a documentary directed by the Kinnane Brothers about Sid Abbruzzi, a Rhode Island surfer and skateboarder.
 The film includes interviews and archival footage featuring figures such as Tony Hawk and Shepard Fairey.
 It focuses on the closing of Abbruzzi’s Water Brothers Surf & Skate shop and his contributions to surf and skate culture.
 The documentary premiered at Fort Adams during NewportFILM and later received a limited theatrical release.

 Solo Mio (2026)

-Solo Mio is directed by Charles and Daniel Kinnane, with a screenplay by Kevin James, John Kinnane, and Patrick Kinnane.
-Peter Kinnane edited the film, Jeffrey Azize and William Kinnane served as executive producers, and Brendan Kinnane served as co-executive producer.
-Angel Studios is scheduled to distribute it in theaters on February 6, 2026.
+Solo Mio is directed by Charles and Daniel Kinnane, with a screenplay by John Kinnane, Patrick Kinnane and Kevin James.
+Peter Kinnane edited the film, Jeffrey Azize, William Kinnane and Brendan Kinnane served as executive producers.
+Angel Studios distributed it in theaters on February 6, 2026.
+The film grossed $26 million on a $4 million budget and was positively received by critics.

 Screenplayed

 In 2017 John Kinnane launched Screenplayed, a digital platform that compares film scripts with their completed scenes.
 The account is managed by the Kinnane Brothers and has been featured by several studios and distributors.
 The platform is designed to show how films evolve from the written page to the final screen, offering insight into the filmmaking process.

+A connected podcast, Screenplayed Breakdown, interviews prominent filmmakers with the same goal of education.